Skip to content

 Day-of-visit experience

-90 seconds · front of house · the magic happens here
+20 seconds · front of house · this is the part that matters

 60-second action